alwry/yantizhanov_alisher_vue-ajax/README.md

 ## Description

 A simple Vue.js + Lumen web app that displays a list of students fetched from a custom API.
-Users can browse, search, and view detailed information about each student.
+Users can browse and view detailed information about each student.
 Built as an intro project for connecting a Vue frontend to a Lumen backend.

 ### Installing

 * Fork it!
 * Open in code editor
+* Change the URL in js/main.js according to your OS (Mac or Windows)
 * Run it!